KristjanESPERANTO/MMM-OneCallWeather/README.md

 ## Icon sets

 You can use any of your own icons but you will have to rename them to the weather items shown on openweather.
 There are only 9 types of weather that the API currently shows (2025) and they are shown on <https://openweathermap.org/weather-conditions>.
-With some different icons for day and night you should have 18 icons in each folder, some of which will just be copies.
+With some different icons for day and night you should have 18 icons in each directory, some of which will just be copies.

 ### Built-in icon sets